Solid Sterling Silver with 18kt Gold Plate

 Obverse: AEL FLACCILLA AVG, diademed draped bust right

-Reverse: SALVS REIPVBLICAE (Salvation of the Republic), Victory seated right, inscribing Christogram on shield set on column, SMHB in exergue
+Reverse: SALVS REIPVBLICAE (Salvation of the Republic), Victory (Nike) seated right, inscribing Christogram on shield set on column, SMHB in exergue

 The Christogram, a ligature of Chi (X) and Rho (P), the first two letters of Christ in Greek, was an early symbol for Christianity.